 Featured in the photos is an example of some of my groceries from a trip, veggie burgers (made with Black Beans, Barley and Quinoa), a cacao smoothie, and an organic apple with nut butter and cacao nibs.

-After trying the gimmicks, such as eating a bit of 88% dark chocolate (helps end a growling stomach), ate lots of organic grapefruit (I enjoy grapefruit but I later found out it was linked to burning fat), I had more control over my own body and appetite.
+After trying the gimmicks, such as eating a bit of 88% dark chocolate (helps end a growling stomach), ate lots of fresh fruit, I had more control over my own body and appetite.
 During my nephew’s birthday party I had brought a grapefruit, tea and nuts with me while everyone else enjoyed their pizza, cake and soda.
 It was this sort of forward thinking and preparedness that allowed me to not give myself excuses and stay focused on my goals.

 They say that our overall health is 80% diet and 20% fitness and my personal experience backs that up.